Dean of the College of Education: McIntosh

 The mission of the College of Education is to prepare caring, competent, reflective and highly-qualified professionals.
 The College of Education offers two undergraduate degrees and post-baccalaureate licensure in 15 areas of licensure and five endorsements.
 The Master of Arts in Education program, which is built around the theme of “educational leadership,” offers multiple emphasis areas and five endorsements.

-The University of Findlay is accredited by the Higher Learning Commission (formerly the North Central Association of Colleges and Schools).
-Preparatory programs offered by the College of Education for prospective teachers and other school personnel are accredited by the National Council for the Accreditation of Teacher Education (NCATE)/Council for Accreditation and Education Preparation (CAEP) and approved by the Ohio Board of Regents.
+The University of Findlay is accredited by the Higher Learning Commission.
+Preparatory programs offered by the College of Education for prospective teachers and other school personnel are accredited by the Council for Accreditation and Education Preparation (CAEP) and approved by the Ohio Department of Higher Education.

 Teacher Education Vision